brettkromkamp/topic-db/README.rst

 Why?
 ----

 I build (story) worlds.
-TopicDB plays a crucial role in that endeavour: `Interactive Scene Browser for Stories`_.
+TopicDB plays a crucial role in that endeavour.

 Feature Support
 ---------------